mt3443/time-series/README.md

 ### Results

 Forecasts for each of the two models were plotted against the true trends to qualitatively illusrate their accuracies.
-With only a glance, the moving average model is far more accurate than
+At a glance, both models seem fairly similar.
+After inspecting the decomposition models, the reason behind this becomes apparent.
+There's hardly any fluctuation in the trend.
+The original chart spikes between values near zero and values above 200,000.
+However, the trend has a range of only about 15,000.
+In other words, this time series is fairly constant, albeit noisey.
+To effectively compare the two models, I decided  to utilize mean-squared-error.
+As expected, the more complex ARIMA model had a lower MSE value and is therefore marginally more accurate than the simple linear regression model.

 ### Future Work and Optimizations

-Possible optimizations include tweaking model parameters.
-There likely exists some combination of settings that would increase the performance of these models.
-Future work might also include utilizing many more regression models to see exactly which one performs the best.
-Neural networks are said to have state-of-the-art performance, so it may be interesting to see how they perform relative to these two models.
+Given more time to work on this project, I would look for other products in the dataset with more interesting trends.
+Most of the examples I looked at were very similar.
+They had average values that hardly fluctuated with copious amounts of noise throughout.
+Once I found a product with a more interesting trend, I would implement other forecasting models.
+Although rather complex, recurrent neural networks like LSTMs have been used by others to predict time-dependent data with surprising results.